A Complete overhaul

 I set additional rules for spacing, alignment, and where the rounded corner treatment lived on each icon shape, since Infor's guidance did not include patterns for these decisions.
 Those rules became the standard for Birst's icon design going forward.

-A small craft moment I am proud of: The redesign introduced a new type of space that handled data differently than the legacy space type.
+A small craft moment I am proud of: The redesign introduced a new type of space that handled data modeling differently than the legacy space type.
 Legacy spaces kept their existing icon.
 The new space type needed something that signaled its distinct nature.
 I designed a Saturn-inspired icon that gave the new space type a modern, distinctive character.
 I also designed the ownership indicator for spaces, a small circle on the bottom right of the space icon.
 On the Saturn icon, the ownership circle reads like a moon orbiting the planet.
 It was a fun exploration I got to partake in and let me get just a little more creative during the hard work of redesigning complicated technical feature icons.

 Accessibility as a foundation, not an afterthought